graphops/docs/docs/graphcast/radios/poi-radio.md

 RUST_LOG="warn,hyper=warn,graphcast_sdk=debug,poi_radio=debug"
 ```

-The `PERSISTENCE_FILE_PATH` configuration variable allows the Radio to maintain operational continuity across sessions.
-When set, it triggers the Radio to periodically store its state, including local attestations and remote messages, in a JSON-formatted file at the specified path.
-This facilitates seamless session transitions and minimizes data loss.
-In the event of a system disruption, the state can be reloaded from this file, ensuring the Radio can resume operation effectively.

-Discv5 is an ambient node discovery network for establishing a decentralized network of interconnected Graphcast Radios.
+`Discv5` is an ambient node discovery network for establishing a decentralized network of interconnected Graphcast Radios.
 Discv5, when used in Graphcast Radios, serves as a dedicated peer-to-peer discovery protocol that empowers Radios to form an efficient, decentralized network.
 Without Discv5, the traffic within the Graphcast network would largely rely on centrally hosted boot nodes, leading to a less distributed architecture.
 However, with Discv5, Radios are capable of directly routing messages among themselves, significantly enhancing network decentralization and reducing reliance on the central nodes.
 If you want to learn more about Discv5, check out the [official spec](https://rfc.vac.dev/spec/33/).

+#### State management

+`PERSISTENCE_FILE_PATH` configuration variable allows the Radio to maintain operational continuity across sessions.
+When the file path is set, it triggers the Radio to periodically store its state, including local attestations and remote messages, in a JSON-formatted file at the specified path.
+This facilitates seamless session transitions and minimizes data loss.
+In the event of a system disruption, the state can be reloaded from this file, ensuring the Radio can resume operation effectively.

 ## Monitoring the Radio